gabrielh-muniz/personal-blog/src/content/blog/002_firebase_auth_react.md

 This workflow is fairly easy to implement as well to setup everything.
 Keep in mind that the "problem" is to implement the state management.
 For this, Zustand plays an important part on the system.
 It keeps easy to track the user authentication flow.

 Another concern you may ask, is security.
 Almost everything Firebase manages to us.
-But, if you want tweak the flow you have to analyse the trus boundaries and storage.
+But, if you want tweak the flow you have to analyze the true boundaries and storage.
 On the client, the Id token should be stored in memory (never localStorage).
 Why?
 LocalStorage is vulnerable to XSS.

 # Implementation